WAL Programmer Manual

 code : (int?)

-Exits with return code.
+Exits with code as the return value.